Slamdance Screenplay CompetitionSubscribe

 - Screenwriters who have had previous feature screenplays produced and distributed by non-independent means are ineligible.

-- No adaptations of other written work will be accepted unless the writer owns the rights to the original material, unless the adapted work is in the Public Domain.
+- No adaptations of other written work will be accepted unless the writer owns the rights to the original material or the original material is in the Public Domain.

 - All scripts must be in PDF format.